Join Fashion’s Night Out On Sept. 8 At The Arboretum

-Michelle Washington, a TV style expert and host of Welcome To Style, joined Tamara Cook and Brian Hoover of Avant Garde Jewelers, to talk about all of the exciting fashion happening at the Arboretum on September 8 during the Fashion’s Night Out event.
+Michelle Washington, a TV style expert and host of Welcome To Style, joined Jean Gilbert, the store manager at Soft Surroundings, to talk about all of the exciting fashion happening at the Arboretum on September 8 during the Fashion’s Night Out event.

-Cook and Hoover described the Avant Garde Jewelry customer, shared recommended jewelry pieces, and discussed their most decadent pieces, new trends in fine jewelry, and more.
+Gilbert described the Soft Surroundings customer, discussed Fall recommendations, items that customers are falling in love with, new trends, and more.

-Learn more about the store at AvantGardeJewelry.com or follow them on social media: @AvantGardeJewelers.
+Learn more about the store at SoftSurroundings.com or follow them on social media: @Soft_Surroundings.

 You can find these great brands and so much more at The Arboretum during Fashion’s Night Out happening on Sept.
 8. Shopping starts at 6 p.m. with a fashion show at 7 p.m. emceed by Michelle Washington.
 Guests can enjoy the rest of the night out at 8 p.m.